Humboldt-WI/blog/content/research/seminar/07ImageCaptioning.md

 Let's see how we can code this in Python:

-To fit a tokenizer on our data implement the `fit_tokenizer()` function, which takes the pre-processed descriptions as input parameter:
+To fit a tokenizer on our data, implement the `fit_tokenizer()` function, which takes the pre-processed descriptions as input parameter.
+Once you fit the tokenizer, you may save to object for later use.

 <script src="https://gist.github.com/sim-o-n/1c78928c0910bf1d38565e5e4e198935.js"></script>